I’ve hated my job for over three years but it took til now to finally quit. I’m happy to say, I quit my job.

 Those who have watched my YouTube channel for a while know that I have spent a lot of money in therapy trying to deal with my job and how unhappy it made me.
 I had never had a bad manager before and didn’t realize how difficult it was to constantly be trying to filter through the muck of unclear and unkind management.

-Ultimately there are a lot of reasons why I quit, but it also boiled down to one thing:
+Ultimately there are a lot of reasons why I quit my job, but it also boiled down to one thing:

 I could finally financially afford to leave a bad situation.